 What is anti-malware?

-Anti-malware software protects data from malware, or malicious software and files.
-The software scans a device to prevent and remove malware.
-It is developed to safeguard your computer system from various types of malware, like newer Trojans, adware, ransomware, spyware, keyloggers, phishing, and worms.
+Anti-malware software scans a device to prevent and remove malware, or malicious software and files.
+It's developed to safeguard your computer system from various types of malware, including viruses, Trojans, adware, ransomware, spyware, keyloggers, phishing, and worms.

-Anti-malware software protects your device from newer, more sophisticated cybersecurity threats, like the ones in the wild.
+Anti-malware software is designed to protect your device from newer, more sophisticated cybersecurity threats, like the ones "in the wild."
 In-the-wild threats are viruses that spread on real-world devices, not just in test environments.
 These threats have been discovered on machines being used for real-world purposes.

 Anti-malware uses three techniques to detect malware issues.
 These methods are behavior-based, signature-based, and sandboxing.

-• Signature-based detection uses a unique digital footprint of malware that has already been discovered and looks for them on your device.
+- Signature-based detection uses a unique digital footprint of malware that has already been discovered and looks for it on your device.

 What’s the difference between antivirus and anti-malware?

-Antivirus programs are good at protecting against more predictable, dangerous malware.
-Anti-malware protects more of the current, yet still dangerous, online threats.
-Sometimes anti-malware updates the detection rules faster than antivirus, so it may detect malware faster against newer threats if you’re browsing the internet frequently.
+Antivirus programs are good at protecting against more predictable, dangerous malware, whereas anti-malware technology focuses on catching evolving online threats.
+Anti-malware software prevents and removes more sophisticated malware and newer exploits, like polymorphic malware and zero-day malware.
+Sometimes, anti-malware updates the detection rules faster than antivirus software, so it may detect malware faster and more quickly against newer threats if you browse the internet frequently.

-Zero-day malware gets pushed out before software companies have the time to release a patch for the problem.
-These threats are aptly named because there is zero time to develop a patch for them.
-That delay leaves a wide open window of time for virus vulnerability
+For example, polymorphic viruses can change form to avoid detection, replicating themselves into different shapes.
+Since these threats can change form, it’s nearly impossible for antivirus programs to catch or prevent them.
+Similarly, zero-day malware gets pushed out before software companies have the time to release a patch for the problem.
+These threats are aptly named because there is zero time to develop a patch.
+That delay leaves a wide open window for virus vulnerability.

 Which one should I use?